Frank Harmon Myers

-Frank Harmon Myers (1899 - 1956) was an Impressionist painter.
+Frank Harmon Myers (1899 – March 7, 1956) was an American impressionist painter.
 His work includes a variety of topics but is best known for his seascapes.

 Personal life

 Frank H. Myers was born in Cleves, Ohio.
 His family moved to Cincinnati in 1907.
 Myers studied at the Art Academy of Cincinnati through 1920.
-In June 1921, he went to France with John Ellsworth Weis (1892-1962), who had been one of his teachers at the Academy.
+In June 1921, he went to France with John Ellsworth Weis (1892–1962), who had been one of his teachers at the Academy.
 When they returned to Cincinnati, Myers began teaching at the Art Academy where he received commissions for portraits.

-In 1925 he married Ella Price, a young school teacher.
+In 1925, he married Ella Price, a young school teacher.
 They spent their honeymoon in Europe, staying in Paris and Spain.
-The following year they made an extended trip West to Colorado and California.
+The following year they made an extended trip to Colorado and California.
 Upon their return they stopped in Santa Fe, New Mexico where he met, and painted with, Joseph Henry Sharp.

 Myers took a sabbatical in 1932 and painted in Santa Fe, New Mexico with Joseph Henry Sharp.
 In the early forties, Myers moved with his wife and son to the Monterey peninsula.
 They lived in Pacific Grove.
 Myers was active in the Carmel Art Association and served as president in 1953.

 Myers died of a heart attack in San Francisco, California on March 7, 1956.

 History

 Known for his works produced with brightly colored expressive brush strokes showing his interest in French impressionism, he eventually focused on painting the coastal areas of California.

-In the 1930s his health began to falter, and he suffered bouts of depression.
-In 1940 he took a leave of absence, and visited Monterey, California.
+In the 1930s, his health began to falter, and he suffered bouts of depression.
+In 1940, he took a leave of absence, and visited Monterey, California.
 He was captivated by the California coastal region, and stayed there for the rest of his life.
 From that point on he produced, almost exclusively, seascapes of the Monterey Peninsula area.

-A well-respected leader of the Carmel -Monterey art community, he served as the President of the Carmel Art Association in 1953.
-His painting companions included Armin Hansen, and Donald Teague.
+A well-respected leader of the Carmel-Monterey art community, he served as the President of the Carmel Art Association in 1953.
+His painting companions included Armin Hansen and Donald Teague.
 Together they defined the Monterey Peninsula art scene for years to come.

 Legacy

-His works have been widely exhibited and are in the permanent collections of many prestigious museums, including the National Museum of American Art, University of Cincinnati, Museum of New Mexico, San Diego Museum of Art, Canton Museum of Art, Monterey Peninsula Museum of Art, The Irvine Museum, the Oakland Museum of Art, the Smithsonian Institution,Cincinnati Museum of Art, and many others.
+His works have been widely exhibited and are in the permanent collections of many prestigious museums, including the National Museum of American Art, University of Cincinnati, Museum of New Mexico, San Diego Museum of Art, Canton Museum of Art, Monterey Peninsula Museum of Art, The Irvine Museum, the Oakland Museum of Art, the Smithsonian Institution, Cincinnati Museum of Art, and many others.